Indonesia: new training openings to empower young adults

-Young people living in rural communities on Sulawesi have hardly any training opportunities at all.
-The Toraja and Minahasa Churches support young people on their vocational paths so that they can build a better future for themselves.
+Young adults living in rural communities on Sulawesi have hardly any training opportunities at all.
+The Toraja church supports young adults on their career paths so that they can build a better future for themselves.

 Indonesia